Dusty Springfield: 1980s

 In 1980, Springfield sang "Bits and Pieces", the theme song from the movie The Stunt Man.
 She signed a US deal with 20th Century Records, which resulted in the single "It Goes Like It Goes", a cover of the Oscar-winning song from the film Norma Rae.
 Springfield was uncharacteristically proud of her 1982 album White Heat, which was influenced by new wave music.
 She tried to revive her career in 1985 by returning to the UK and signing to Peter Stringfellow's Hippodrome Records label.
 This resulted in the single "Sometimes Like Butterflies" and an appearance on Terry Wogan's TV chat show Wogan.
-None of Springfield's recordings from 1971 to 1986 charted on the UK Top 40 or Billboard Hot 100.
+None of Springfield's singles from 1971 to 1986 charted on the UK Top 40 or Billboard Hot 100.

 In 1987, she accepted an invitation from Pet Shop Boys to duet with their lead singer, Neil Tennant, on the single "What Have I Done to Deserve This?".
 Tennant cites Dusty in Memphis as one of his favourite albums, and he leapt at the suggestion of using Springfield's vocals for "What Have I Done To Deserve This?".
 She also appeared on the promotional video.
 The single rose to no. 2 on both the US and UK charts.
-It appeared on the Pet Shop Boys album Actually, and on both artists' greatest hits collections.
+It appeared on the Pet Shop Boys album Actually, and on both artists' greatest-hits collections.
 Springfield sang lead vocals on the Richard Carpenter song "Something in Your Eyes".
-"Something in Your Eyes" was featured on Carpenter's first solo album Time (October 1987); released as a single, it became a US no. 12 adult contemporary hit.
+"Something in Your Eyes" was featured on Carpenter's first solo album, Time (October 1987); released as a single, it became a US no. 12 adult contemporary hit.
 Springfield recorded a duet with B. J. Thomas, "As Long as We Got Each Other", which was used as the opening theme for the US sitcom Growing Pains in season 4 (1988–89).
 (Thomas had collaborated with Jennifer Warnes on the original version, which was neither re-recorded with Warnes nor released as a single.)
 It was issued as a single and reached no. 7 on the Adult Contemporary Singles Chart.
 In 1988, a new compilation, The Silver Collection, was issued.
-Springfield returned to the studio with Pet Shop Boys, who produced her recording of their song "Nothing Has Been Proved", commissioned for the soundtrack of the 1989 drama film Scandal.
+Springfield returned to the studio with the Pet Shop Boys, who produced her recording of their song "Nothing Has Been Proved", commissioned for the soundtrack of the 1989 drama film Scandal.
 Released as a single in February 1989, it gave Springfield her fifteenth UK Top 20 hit.
 In November its follow-up, the upbeat "In Private", also written and produced by Pet Shop Boys, peaked at no. 14.